We don’t support this browser anymore.

 Our view

-Overall, travel remains important for consumers.
-That's a rising tide that lifts all ships.
-There are some easyJet-specific elements to the success story too.
-The group is particularly successful at selling extras to existing passengers.
+Unlike Ryanair, easyJet has been able to keep revenue per passenger moving in the right direction, despite softness in airfares.
+That’s in no small part thanks to further success in selling extras to existing passengers.
 So-called ancillary revenues are things like extra baggage, legroom and food.
-This is a growing, and highly lucrative area, and the growth has been impressive. easyJet is also targeting a higher share of sunseeker's budgets through its holidays division.
-We're impressed with the step change in profitability here and see potential for more growth.
+This is a growing, and highly lucrative area, and the growth has been impressive. easyJet is also targeting a higher share of sunseekers’ budgets through its holidays division.
+We're impressed with the uplift in profitability here and see the potential for more growth.

 easyJet's ability to sell these add-ons and encourage strong demand stems from its route strategy.
 It focuses on profitable Western European routes within major airports.
 It's also invested heavily in bolstering its presence at these major airports and improving its routes.
-It's an approach that sets easyJet apart from other low-cost carriers - who trim costs by flying in and out of smaller, less convenient airports.
+This approach sets easyJet apart from other low-cost carriers - who trim costs by flying in and out of smaller, less convenient airports.

 The group has substantial financial bandwidth to support the reinstatement of the dividends too.
 These could increase this year if all goes to plan, but as always, shareholder returns aren't guaranteed.